 I chose a screaming "excavator yellow" for the top paint.
 When everything was dry, assembly took place and the bike was walked home from the workshop (I was unable to ride it then) and parked on a hook in the basement:

 It was very close, I had to shorten the hook by a centimetre or so to get the taillight off the floor.
 Front derailleur cable is not present on this picture because I had to buy a longer one.
 Now it runs along the top side of the left beam, does a 270 degree turn around the bottom bracket and stops on an adjusting barrel (again from an old brake) screwed in the small plate in front of the mudguard.
-Tapping this hole was the worst chore of the whole build: it's short, sloped and there's not enough space for a handle, so I had to turn the tabs by pliers.
+Tapping this hole was the worst chore of the whole build: it's short, sloped and there's not enough space for a handle, so I had to turn the taps by pliers.

 Last things to install were handlebar grips, speedometer, temporary seat padding (which became permanent after all), front mudflap and foaming all open tube ends and holes (see picture below), but I was already in the process of learning how to ride.